GhostOfSarina/sing-box-daily-telegram/README.md

 after you need ``` -p 9001 ``` for ssh connection.for example ```ssh root@ip -p 9001``` <br />

-<b> 9001 is the default port for SSH connection. don't use this port in setting file. <b/>
+ 9001 is the default port for SSH connection. don't use this port in setting file.

-If you had a below error please restart your server. <b />
+If you had a below error please restart your server.
 ```kex_exchange_identification: read: Connection reset by peer
 Connection reset by x.x.x.x port 22
 lost connection